Pier77Repeter/DiversityBOT/README.md

 1.  **Install Node.js:**

-    - Ensure you have the latest (LTS) version of Node.js installed.
+    - Ensure you have the latest LTS version of Node.js installed.
 You can download it from [nodejs.org](https://nodejs.org/).
+    - Download Git to clone this repository [https://git-scm.com/](https://git-scm.com/).

 2.  **Clone the repository:**